-For those who travel on a regular basis, they have probably heard the safety instructions so many times that they can recite them by heart and simply tell the flight attendants to take a break.
+For those who travel regularly, they have probably heard the safety instructions so many times that they can recite them by heart and tell the flight attendants to take a break.
 There are instructions on how to connect the seatbelt.
 Then, there are instructions on where the life vest is located.
 Finally, there are instructions on how, when, and in what order people should put on their oxygen masks.
-Now, part of the instruction is to for people to put on their own oxygen masks before they assist children.
+Now, part of the instruction is to for people to put on their oxygen masks before they assist children.
 While this makes sense to the world, this might be counterintuitive to some people.
-These very same principles apply when it comes to how money functions in an economy and where the money has to flow in order to allow it to function properly.
-When it comes to a safety warning, the flight attendant might say something about the supply of money along the lines of, “the money supply must stay secure in order for these complex planes to be able to function.”
+These very same principles apply when it comes to how money functions in an economy and where the money has to flow to allow it to function correctly.
+When it comes to a safety warning, the flight attendant might say something about the supply of money along the lines of “the money supply must stay secure for these complex planes to be able to function.”
 Now, this might seem like a bit of a distant metaphor right now, but it will make sense in a bit.

 An Overview of Energy and Bitcoin Mining

-There have already been a large number of onlookers who have expressed their concerns with the amount of energy that the Bitcoin mining network consumes on a regular basis.
-These concerns are very real.
-They state that the energy that is spent during the process of Bitcoin mining would simply serve a better function somewhere else.
-They question the role that Bitcoin mining plays and they state that there are more productive ways this energy could be used in society.
-Furthermore, some people simply think that the amount of energy that Bitcoin mining is just plain bad for the environment.
+There have already been a large number of onlookers who have expressed their concerns with the amount of energy that the Bitcoin mining network consumes regularly.
+These concerns are genuine.
+They state that the energy that is spent during the process of Bitcoin mining would serve a better function somewhere else.
+They question the role that Bitcoin mining plays, and they state that there are more productive ways this energy could be used in society.
+Furthermore, some people think that the amount of energy that Bitcoin mining is just plain bad for the environment.
 In an era where everyone appears to be focused on sustainability, again, these concerns seem to make sense on the surface.

 Looking at the Bitcoin Energy Consumption Model

-Just as a bit of background first on the idea of Bitcoin and Bitcoin mining, it is important for people to note that the Bitcoin network is a set of nodes that are decentralized.
+Just as a bit of background first on the idea of Bitcoin and Bitcoin mining, it is crucial for people to note that the Bitcoin network is a set of decentralized nodes.
 This means that there is no central authority when it comes to the use and distribution of Bitcoin as a whole.
-There are nodes that are responsible for generating and validating various relay transactions in addition to the way that Bitcoin mining blocks are relayed.
-Those who go through the process of Bitcoin mining know that they need to solve math problems in order to generate a new block.
+Some nodes are responsible for generating and validating various relay transactions in addition to the way that Bitcoin mining blocks are relayed.
+Those who go through the process of Bitcoin mining know that they need to solve math problems to generate a new block.
 When this block is made, the existing blocks have to verify that it has been done correctly.
 This is called the Proof of Work system.
-If the block is accepted into the new chain after it has been validated, then that miner is going to be awarded with something called a transaction fee.
+If the block is accepted into the new chain after it has been validated, then that miner is going to be awarded something called a transaction fee.
 That is how the process of Bitcoin mining makes money.

 Now, the work that has to be done to make these new Bitcoin mining blocks is performed all over the world.
-There are miners that are working for 24 hours per day, seven days per week.
+Some miners are working for 24 hours per day, seven days per week.
 This process does require some amount of energy.
 Just as a rule of thumb, if a miner is using hardware that works at 75 hashes per second, the network uses about seven to eight gigawatts of power.
-This is around nine million dollars per day assuming there is a cost of around 5 cents for each kWh.
-Now, that would be as much power as around 6 million homes in the United States.
-So, yes, Bitcoin mining does consume a lot of power.
+This is around nine million dollars per day, assuming there is a cost of around 5 cents for each kWh.
+Now, that would be as much power as about 6 million homes in the United States.
+So, yes, Bitcoin mining does consume a lot of energy.
 At the same time, it is this power that is responsible for keeping the Bitcoin mining network secure.

 Now, the question is, is this power justified?
-Is this really a good use of energy?
+Is this a fair use of energy?
 Also, how much power will the Bitcoin mining network consume if a billion people were using it?
 After all, the dollar seems to be working fine, right?
 Well, the reality is that there are problems.
-The resources that are being devoted to fixing this issue simply do not understand the problem at its core.
-In order to get the social justice warriors to calm down, there are a few narratives that people seem to point to.
+The resources that are being devoted to fixing this issue do not understand the problem at its core.
+To get the social justice warriors to calm down, there are a few narratives that people seem to point to.
 Some of them include:

-- Bitcoin mining has the capacity to spur innovation when it comes to renewable energy
+- Bitcoin mining can spur innovation when it comes to renewable energy.

 Now, these narratives are a bit countervailing.
 They help to enumerate one point of view without really appreciating the scale of the problem that Bitcoin mining is trying to solve.